firecmsco/firecms/website/docs/collections/entity_views.md

 enough in certain cases, where you might want to have a full **custom view related to one entity**.

+Typical use cases for this are:
+- **Preview** of an entity in a specific format.
+- Checking how the data looks in a **web page**.
+- Defining a **dashboard**.
+- Modifying the state of the **form**.
+- ... or any other custom view you might need.

+When your entity view is defined you can add directly to the collection or include it in the entity view registry.

+### Defining an entity custom view

 In order to accomplish that you can pass an array of `EntityCustomView` to your schema.
 Like in this example: